sidharth240887/CarND-MPC-Controller-Project/README.md

 The objective is to find the acceleration (`a`) and the steering angle(`delta`) in the way it will minimize an objective function that is the combination of different factors:

 - Square sum of `cte` and `epsi`.
-It could be found [here](./src/MPC.cpp#L55).
 - Square sum of the difference actuators to penalize a lot of actuator's actions.
-It could be found [here](./src/MPC.cpp#L62).
 - Square sum of the difference between two consecutive actuator values to penalize sharp changes.
-It could be found [here](./src/MPC.cpp#L69).

-How much weight each of these factors had were tuned manually to obtain a successful track ride without leaving the road.
+How much weight each of these factors had was tuned manually to obtain a successful track ride.

-### Timestep Length and Elapsed Duration (N & dt)
+### Prediction Horizon, Timestep Length and Elapsed Duration (N & dt)

-The number of points(`N`) and the time interval(`dt`) define the prediction horizon.
-The number of points impacts the controller performance as well.
-I tried to keep the horizon around the same time the waypoints were on the simulator.
-With too many points the controller starts to run slower, and some times it went wild very easily.
-After trying with `N` from 10 to 20 and `dt` 100 to 500 milliseconds, I decided to leave them fixed to 10 and 100 milliseconds to have a better result tuning the other parameters.
+The number N also determines the number of variables optmized by the controller.
+So, higher N will result in extra computational cost.

+For this project, we followed an empirical approach of trial and error to choose the horizom values.
+We tried for N values between 10 and 20 and for dt 0.05 and 0.1.
+The best result was achieved with N=10 and dt=0.1.
+Values for dt smaller than 0.1 did not work, for instance N=20 and dt=0.05 resulted in a complete crash of the vehicle, In addition, our experiments showed that time horizom higher than 1 second did not improve the results and sometimes have even worsened the results.
+For instance, the time horizon of N=20 and dt=0.1 crash the car after a few seconds

 ### Polynomial Fitting and MPC Preprocessing

-The waypoints provided by the simulator are transformed to the car coordinate system at [./src/main.cpp](./src/main.cpp#L104) from line 104 to line 113.
+The waypoints provided by the simulator are transformed to the car coordinate system at [./src/main.cpp](./src/main.cpp#L107) from line 107 to line 116.
 Then a 3rd-degree polynomial is fitted to the transformed waypoints.
 These polynomial coefficients are used to calculate the `cte` and `epsi` later on.
-They are used by the solver as well to create a reference trajectory.
+They are used as well to create a reference trajectory.

 ### Model Predictive Control with Latency

 To handle actuator latency, the state values are calculated using the model and the delay interval.
 These values are used instead of the initial one.
-The code implementing that could be found at [./src/main.cpp](./src/main.cpp#L121) from line 121 to line 139.

 ## Simulation

 ### The vehicle must successfully drive a lap around the track.

 The vehicle successfully drives a lap around the track.
-Here is a short video with the final parameters: [./videos/capture_vedio_1.mov](./videos/capture_vedio_1.mov).
+Here is a short video with the final parameters: [./videos/capture_vedio_1.MOV](./videos/capture_vedio_1.MOV).